Propaganistas/Laravel-Phone/README.md

 ],
 ```

-In your languages directory, add for each language an extra language line for the validator:
+In your languages directory, add an extra line for each language file:

 ```php
 'phone' => 'The :attribute field contains an invalid number.',